CATcher-org/catcher-org.github.io/README.md

 3. Install Markbind with npm: Run `npm install -g markbind-cli`.

 4. Compile and start the application: Run `markbind serve`.
     - **Note**: If this step fails, it may be possible that the port that `Markbind` is attempting to serve the site in is being used.
-This may be rectified wit the following command: `markbind serve -p <available_port>`.
+This may be rectified with the following command: `markbind serve -p <available_port>`.